 OBJECTIVE To minimize budworm hazard on the Cape Breton Highlands.
 INDICATOR Area (by ha) killed by budworm outbreak on the Cape Breton Highlands.
-TARGET To have zero hectares of forest killed by a budworm outbreak.
-VARIANCE + 800 ha · · · · · · · · · · · · · · · · · · · 2022 Update In 2022, 0 ha of forest in Cape Breton Highlands was killed by a budworm outbreak.
+TARGET To have zero outbreak. vARIANCE + 800 ha 2023 Update In 2023, 0 ha of forest in Cape Breton Highlands was killed by a budworm outbreak.
 Populations rose in the Cheticamp/Inverness area to moderate but the rest of the province remained low.